John A. Macdonald: Third and fourth majorities, 1878–1887

 The Northwest again saw unrest.
 Many of the Manitoban Métis had moved into the territories and negotiations between the Métis and the Government to settle grievances over land rights proved difficult.
-Riel, who lived in exile in the United States since 1870, journeyed to Regina with the connivance of Macdonald's government, who believed he would prove a leader they could deal with.
+Riel, who had lived in exile in the United States since 1870, journeyed to Regina with the connivance of Macdonald's government, who believed he would prove a leader they could deal with.
 Instead, the Métis rose the following year under Riel in the North-West Rebellion.
-Macdonald put down the rebellion with militia troops transported by rail, and Riel was captured, tried for treason, convicted, and hanged.
+Macdonald put down the rebellion with Canadian troops who were transported by rail, and Riel was captured, tried for treason, convicted, and hanged.
 Macdonald refused to consider reprieving Riel, who was of uncertain mental health.
 The hanging of Riel was controversial, and alienated many Quebecers from the Conservatives and they were, like Riel, Catholic and culturally French Canadian; they soon realigned with the Liberals.
 Following the North-West Rebellion of 1885, Macdonald's government implemented restrictions upon the movement of indigenous groups, requiring them to receive formal permission from an Indian Department Official in order to go off-reserve.
+The federal government under Macdonald sought to keep the indigenous ill-fed and dependent on government food supplies, a policy which has been blamed for many deaths.

+Also in 1885, there was a smallpox epidemic in Montreal, and the Macdonald government imposed compulsory vaccination on the Mohawk people living in the nearby Kahnawake reserve, so that there were few cases on the reserve.